betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 ## MAIN BODY
 ### General Guidelines
 1. In the body of the event, first level headings should start with `### ` heading format.
 2. Please write the body text in "third person" even if you are copy-pasting it from somewhere.
-The BSSw.io team is not an organizer of most of these events, hence usage of third-person grammar is essential
+The BSSw.io team is not an organizer of most of these events, hence usage of third-person grammar is essential.
 3. If you do not plan to update the event in the future, refrain from adding text such as "TBD", "Coming soon".
-In such cases, please rephrase text to point to links where such information may be updated by the third-parties
+In such cases, please rephrase text to point to links where such information may be updated by the third-parties.
 4. Please add "The *current* deadline is ...." and "Please see event website for deadline updates" to your text where relevant.
 The BSSw.io site cannot track and keep updating new deadlines to the event.
 Use this kind of discretion for the text when you write.
 5. As far as you can,  please point people to the main event website (and not to specific pages and links).
 Specific pages can change over time and cause broken links.
 6. Avoid copying ALL details from the event website.
 Event websites have a lot of specific details which we don't have to provide on the BSSw.io website.

 ### Structure of the main body
 The usual sections of the body text for *upcoming events* has three parts: (1) Short introduction, (2) Event table and (3) Additional information.

 #### 1. SHORT INTRODUCTION
 This is text without any heading introducing the event